rubocop/ruby-style-guide/README.md

   names.select { |name| name.start_with?('S') }.map { |name| name.upcase }
   ```

-  Some will argue that multiline chaining would look OK with the use of {...}, but they should
-  ask themselves - is this code really readable and can the blocks' contents be extracted into
-  nifty methods?

-* Consider using explicit block argument to avoid writing block
+* Always use an explicit block argument literal.
+Beware of the performance
-  literal that just passes its arguments to another block.
-Beware of
-  the performance impact, though, as the block gets converted to a
+impact, though, as the block gets converted to a Proc.
-  Proc.

   ```Ruby
   require 'tempfile'